HumaIlyas/Project-4/README.md

 ## Content
 * The details about the news were found at [BBC](https://www.bbc.com/news) and [CNN](https://edition.cnn.com/).
 * The icons used in the World News comments and likes section, and social links were taken from [Font Awesome](https://fontawesome.com/)
-* The code to make the social networks links was taken from [Project](https://github.com/HumaIlyas/Project-1)
+* The code to make the social networks links was taken from [Project: Yoga For Self-Improvement](https://github.com/HumaIlyas/Project-1)

 ## Media
 * The images used on the Home and News Categories pages were taken from [Google Images](https://images.google.nl/)